nanakira/chrome_ext_sandbox/README.md

-This repository is my sandbox for Chrome Extention trial.
+This repository is my sandbox for Chrome Extension trial.